aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-text/add-and-search-hidden-text/_index.md

 ## Conclusion

 Congratulation !
 You have successfully added and found hidden text in a PDF document using Aspose.PDF for .NET.
 You can now apply this method to your own projects to manipulate and search hidden text in PDF files.

+### FAQ's

+#### Q: What is Aspose.PDF for .NET?

+A: Aspose.PDF for .NET is a robust library that empowers developers to create, manipulate, and transform PDF documents within .NET applications.

+#### Q: Can hidden text be used for watermarking purposes?

+A: Absolutely!
+Hidden text can serve as an effective means of watermarking PDF documents, adding an extra layer of security.

+#### Q: Is it possible to reveal hidden text in a PDF document?

+A: Yes, the process of searching and revealing hidden text within a PDF document can be achieved using the techniques outlined in this tutorial.

+#### Q: What other functionalities does Aspose.PDF for .NET offer?

+A: Beyond hidden text manipulation, Aspose.PDF for .NET provides a wide array of features, including PDF generation, conversion, encryption, and more.